mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 nginx-deployment-66b6c48dd5-rlqjk   0/1     ContainerCreating   0          10m
 rajith@k8s-master:~$
 ```
-From "Pending" it is changed to "ContainerCreating ".We will see whether it is started or not.
+It changed to "ContainerCreating ".We will see whether the pod has started or not.
 {: style="text-align: justify;"}
 ```markdown
 rajith@k8s-master:~$ kubectl get pods